byteface/chode/README.md

-## Installation
-Download this whole folder and put in Sublime Packages folder, on my mac it looks like this...

-/Users/mike/Library/Application\ Support/Sublime\ Text\ 3/Packages/Chode

-restart and you're good to go.

 ## Usage

-Chode runs when you save BUT it only analyses the line your cursor is currently on.
+Chode runs when you save.
+It only analyses the line your cursor is currently on.

-if the line starts with a comment, followed by a 'p', then a colon. ie. in python...
+if the line starts with a comment, followed by a 'p', then a colon. ie. in python... (at mo only hashtag works. will add more comments soon)

 #p: